Cessnock Croquet Club meets Tuesday afternoons and Friday mornings at Calvary Retirement Community.

 Are you over 50 and single?

-Hunter Valley Over-50s' Singles' Social Club meets at the Maitland Polish Hall on the first Sunday of the month at 10am.
+Hunter Valley Over-50s' Singles' Social Club’s next meeting will be held at the Maitland Polish Hall on Sunday, January 8 at 10am.

 If you are 50-plus and looking for friendship in a friendly group environment, why not come along and enjoy morning tea.